CTFEDs/Help-The-UX-Designer-isnt-coming-in-today-Workshop/workshop-outline.md

 * Have audience guess at problems.
 Ask for 3.
 * High-level UX principles.
 A psychological example: people can't choose between options.
 E.g. can't compare shipping options.

-## 3. Concrete Practice 10m
+## 3. Concrete Practice 15m

 * Have one poster for each screen (will have multiple problems).
 Write ideas for solutions.
 * Have high-level principles up on a poster.

 ## 4. Concepts 10m

-* Jen and Steve talk through posters.
+* Jen and Steve provide brief summary of all ideas.
+* Continue narrative: 6 months of work to fix it; client says 2 weeks first, then we'll see.
+How to pick what to do?
-* Jen short presentation on prioritisation.
-Short discussion instead?
+* Jen present few slides on prioritisation.
+Ask audience.
-* Steve do short intro to activity.

-## 5. Concrete Practice 30m
+## 5. Concrete Practice 20m

 * Sketch a redesign.
 * New sketch or annotate.
-* Work alone for 15m.
-* Share your sketches with your table 15m.
-Take 3m each, go left.
-* Update your own with new ideas.
+* Discuss as you go along.

 ## 6. Conclusions 10m